 - TOEFL: This test approximately costs 240 USD and is administered by computer at various locations in the Netherlands.
 Students are advised to practice, this can be done online.

-- IELTS: The UvA offers students who are nominated for an exchange the possibility of taking a free IELTS test.
-The number of places and dates available for this free test is limited.
-More information about the actual taking of the test will be given after selection.
+- IELTS: The UvA offers students who are nominated for an exchange the possibility of a reimbursement after doing the IELTS test.

 For an exchange in Latin America you are required to have proficiency in the Spanish or Portuguese language at an academic level.
 English courses are usually not open to exchange students or are very limited.
 During the selection process it will be assessed what language acquisition you have already obtained and what future activities you will undertake to achieve the Spanish/Portuguese proficiency level needed for exchange.
 For example: